seanf0617/automate-all-the-things/README.md

 > An example repo for deploying a node app hosted inside a docker container to an EKS cluster in AWS.
 The application is built and deployed using a Jenkins CI/CD pipeline.

+## Prerequisites for AWS Access

+You must have a valid IAM user and password from AWS with the AdministratorAccess policy.

 ## Prerequisites for Jenkins server

 - The server must be exposed to the internet to receive github commit/pull requests.
 For more information on how to expose a local port securely visit the ngrok site (https://ngrok.com/).